jolenewai/flashing-stocks-app/README.md

 ### Checkout (with invalid testing card number)
 - [x] Click on the checkout button on _View Cart_ page
 - [x] Enter invalid testing card number and click on _Pay_ button
-- [x] Verify that the checkout cannot proceed and and error is displayed
+- [x] Verify that the checkout cannot proceed and error is displayed

 ### Add Photo to My Favourite (no login)
 - [x] On any image, click on the heart